Continuing Education Activity

 Without treatment, choriocarcinoma can result in death.
 With the advent of chemotherapy, many patients can achieve remission and cure of their disease.
-Utilization of chemotherapy is not without its risks, to include the development of secondary malignancies, nausea, vomiting, hair loss, diarrhea, fevers, infections, and the need for transfusion of blood productions.
+The utilization of chemotherapy is not without its risks, including the development of secondary malignancies, nausea, vomiting, hair loss, diarrhea, fevers, infections, and the need for transfusion of blood productions.

 Deterrence and Patient Education

 Women who experience a molar pregnancy, whether complete or incomplete, should be counseled as to the risk for the development of choriocarcinoma.
 These patients should be monitored closely for resolution of their hCG levels.
 Any woman who has given birth, but particularly if she is a high risk, should be counseled to return for continued post-partum bleeding.

 - Elevated hCG levels in a woman without confirmed intrauterine pregnancy should prompt a search for both ectopic pregnancy and the possibility of a malignancy secreting hCG.
 Lack of response to methotrexate makes a malignancy much more likely.

 - False-positive elevations in hCG can be due to heterophile (human anti-mouse) antibodies and should be considered before treating patients surgically or with systemic chemotherapy.

 - In men, choriocarcinoma usually occurs as part of a mixed germ cell tumor; when occurring in a pure form, the primary tumor may be very small or even regressed while symptoms are all related to metastasis.